 - On the 5th hole in the final round of the 1998 US Open, Lee Janzen was unable to find his wayward tee shot within the allotted five minutes.
 Walking back to the tee his caddy yelled for him to come back.
 His ball had dropped out of a tree.
 It saved him 2 shots and he won by 1 shot over Payne Stewart.

-Whether it’s a gust from the gods, a freak bounce or the happenstance that either goes your way or not, in golf once the ball leaves the clubface you no longer control were it stops.
+Whether it’s a gust from the gods, a freak bounce or the fix body group that either goes your way or not, in golf once the ball leaves the clubface you no longer control were it stops.

 Control what you can, accept what you can’t